-Gwen Stefani Rocks Daisy Dukes In Raw Recording Video With Blake Shelton: ‘She’s Been In Here For Every Vocal’
+Blake Shelton Says Gwen Stefani Was ‘Here For Every Vocal’ In Raw Recording Video Showing Her In Daisy Dukes

 It’s headlines all over the place for this power couple.
 Just recently, The Inquisitr reported Gwen opening up about the Blake Shelton “obsession” – with television host Hoda Kotb apparently having one.

-Fans wishing to see more of Gwen and Blake should follow their social media accounts.
+Fans wishing to see more of Gwen and Blake should follow their Instagram accounts.